JoJosBizarreModdingCommunity/ReverseEngineeringGames/episodes/01_numerical_systems/episode.md

 0x7B
 ```

 First notice how theres a `0x` prefix before the actual data of the value.
-This will
-be used as an indicator throught the series that we are dealing with a hexadecimal
+This is a popular standard (but not the only one) for specifying
-value.
+that a value is indeed a hexadecimal value.

 ![Assigned powers of 16](assets/01_1_hex_pow16.png)